Everything You Need for a Perfect Home Bar Setup

 This stainless steel cocktail shaker ($36) is so eye-catching, you’ll want to set it out for display even when you’re not using it.
 The embossed sides are not only stylish, but also provide extra grip.
 Use the shaker to mix up fancy whiskey cocktails for your guests.

 Having a stainless steel bar spoon ($6) is ideal for concocting cocktails that are stirred, such as a mojito.
 The length of the spoon makes it easy to reach the depths of most glassware and the spiral pattern encourages a smooth circular motion when stirring.
+What is a bar spoon—and why is it twisted?

 You can’t make fancy citrus peel garnishes without a channel knife.
 The OXO Good Grips zester ($9) doubles as both a zester and a channel knife, making it a multipurpose tool in your kitchen and bar.
 Test your zesting skills with this Orange Razzletini cocktail.